-Some of the successful negotiators depend on various resources, be it from internal to the company (R&D, Operations Head, Finance team ) or at clients place different sets of buyers whom they can bring in.
+Some successful negotiators depend on various resources, be it from internal to the company (R&D, Operations Head, Finance team ) or at clients’ places different sets of buyers whom they can bring in.

-In any business where the objective is of long term relation, then negotiation cannot be seen as one time even.
-It is not a sport or game where one person loses and other wins.
-Business negotiations are of a win-win.
+In any business where the objective is of long-term relation, then negotiation cannot be seen as one time even.
+It is not a sport or game where one person loses and another wins.
+Business negotiations are a win-win.

 At the same time, to have longer-term success, you will have to focus on what is your interests first.
 Also, go with the approach to serve your interests, even if you don’t have all the answers.

 You want to approach the clients in the form of learning their side of view and how it can serve your interests by coming up with a mutual agreement.

 If you don’t have the best alternative to a negotiated agreement, then there is every chance that you will end up with an agreement that may go against your interest.
 It is always preferred to have an alternative.
 It can be that you have a lot more customers in the pipeline, you have competing offers for your solution, etc.

 Keep in the mind, as the clients share more and more information, the BATNA keeps changing.
 Be flexible but have a BATNA always.